Harmelodic/harmelodic.github.io/docs/blog/interesting-reads.md

 > these links.
 They are simply links to things that I found interesting at one point in time, and you might find
 > interesting too.

+- [_JLR Payroll data stolen in cybercrime that shook UK economy_](https://www.theregister.com/2025/12/15/jlr_payroll_data_stolen_in/) by Carly Page, The Register.
+As a lesson to take software security seriously, even in non-core domains like supply-chain & company administration/ERP software.

 - [_The Door Problem_](https://lizengland.com/blog/the-door-problem/) by Liz England.
 On the topic of video game development.